-And your managers are the perfect drivers of this initiative.
 Managers should continuously coach employees to set and meet aligned goals.
 By doing so, performance will be less difficult to measure and address.

 It’s no surprise that organizations who don’t align their goals have employees who are confused and doubtful about how they fit into the bigger picture.

 Here are four ways to drive focus, create clarity, and share performance expectations for improved goal alignment.

 Communication is an important part of any business.
 Effective communication helps managers engage their employees and manage individual performance expectations.

 To improve goal alignment, company goals should be clear to everyone in your organization.
 This includes executives and senior leadership all the way down to front-line employees.
 There should be no question about what the organization is trying to achieve and when.

 Goals and their progress should be accessible to anyone at any time.
 Consider utilizing a goals software to make your development more visible.
 Keep these objectives top of mind and gently nudge employees to continue driving focus.